Patent System: Everything You Need to Know

 Published applications can be found on PATENTSCOPE, one of WIPO's international databases.
 The PATENTSCOPE database additionally contains patent paperwork from places of work offering public access to, free of cost, over 64 million disclosures.

 If you need help with the patent system, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.